swiftlang/swift-evolution/process.md

 This grammar assumes a single space between adjacent tokens.

+The unified review thread of a proposal that uses lightweight evolution review should be linked as `review`.

 ## Review announcement

-When a proposal enters review, a new topic will be posted to the appropriate section of the Swift forums using the appropriate announcement template below:
+When a proposal enters full evolution review, a new topic will be posted to the appropriate section of the Swift forums using the appropriate announcement template below.

+There's no specific announcement template for a proposal using lightweight evolution review, but evolution workgroups should make it clear in the thread that the proposal is now under formal consideration.

 ---